haasn/libplacebo/docs/options.md

 - `yadif`: "Yet another deinterlacing filter".
 Deinterlacer with temporal and spatial information.
 Based on FFmpeg's Yadif filter algorithm, but adapted slightly for the GPU.
+- `bwdif`: "Bob weaver deinterlacing filter".
+Motion-adaptive deinterlacer based on yadif, with the use of w3fdif and cubic interpolation algorithms.

 ### `deinterlace_skip_spatial=<yes|no>`